Black

 Summative Performance Task Extension

-Students can create a poster or other creative project for a class Black Inventor’s Museum that uses evidence to answer the compelling question, what lessons should we learn from the lives of Black inventors?
+Students should write an answer and participate in a whole class discussion of the compelling question, what lessons should we learn from the lives of Black inventors?

 -